 A serious car accident can come out of the blue and cause major upheavals in your life.
 As you struggle to recover from injuries caused by a reckless or negligent driver, medical treatments and related bills pile up, and you may not know when you will be able to return to work.
 You may be worrying about how you and your family will make ends meet as you deal with a long recuperation process.

-A Yonkers car accident lawyer at Douglas and London is ready to protect your rights and hold the driver responsible for your injuries accountable.
+The Yonkers car accident lawyers at Douglas and London are ready to protect your rights and hold the driver responsible for your injuries accountable.

 What to do after a car accident

 Collecting as much evidence as possible is crucial to your case.
 If possible, take photos or videos of the accident scene with your phone.
 Get the contact information not only of the other driver but that of any other passengers in the vehicles and any witnesses.

 Seek medical attention at once, even if you do not think your injuries are serious.
 The severity of certain injuries is sometimes not apparent immediately.
 Failure to go to the hospital or doctor right after a car accident may cause the insurance company to allege you were not hurt that badly.

 What not to do after a car accident